oasisprotocol/docs/docs/node/testnet/README.md

 ## ParaTimes

-This section contains parameters for various ParaTimes known to be deployed on the Testnet.
+This chapter contains parameters for various ParaTimes known to be deployed on the Testnet.
 Similar to the Testnet, these may be subject to frequent version upgrades and/or state resets.

 ### Cipher